Mountain House Flag Football

 III.
 Rosters

-1. Each team can have a maximum of ten (10) players suit up for each game
+1. Each team can have a maximum of ten (10) players suited for each game

 2. Players may be added after the season starts with approval from league officials (but no more than 10 per team).

-4. Must have at least four (4) players to play a game.
-Opponent can choose to play with 4 or 5 players.
+3. A team must have at least four (4) players to play a game.
+Their opponent can choose to play with four (4) or five (5) players.

-5. Teams with three (3) or fewer players 10 minutes after the start time will have to forfeit the game.
+4. A team with three (3) or fewer players 10 minutes after the start time will have to forfeit the game and the game is scored 28-0.

 a) If you have 10 players (we'll name them 1-10), you have 3 options: